wehlutyk/thesis/content/3-gistr-3-methods.md

 ^[Available online at \url{http://penta.ufrgs.br/edu/telelab/2/war-of-t.htm}.
 ]
 as well as excerpts from other tales,
-* A small number of hand-crafted sentences such as surprising statements (e.g. "Don't forget to leave the door open when you leave the office") or stereotype incongruent statements (e.g. "The young boy was suddenly hit by the little girl").
+* A small number of hand-crafted sentences such as surprising statements (e.g. "Don't forget to leave the door open when you leave the office") or stereotype-incongruent statements (e.g. "The young boy was suddenly hit by the little girl").

 Each of these categories, we thought, could encourage the triggering of transformations.
 The spam level of Experiment 1, and especially the amount of misspelled words, made the exploration of the detailed transformations impossible and shifted the focus towards improving data quality through the interface.
-Nonetheless, it became clear that using such a heterogeneous set of utterances could surprise subjects, and was not be the best approach to elicit regularities in transformations.
+Nonetheless, it became clear that using such a heterogeneous set of utterances could surprise subjects, and was not the best approach to elicit regularities in transformations.
 Experiments 2 and 3 relied on a more thorough exploration of possible source data sets.
 Pilots explored utterances extracted from previous studies [@bangerter_transformation_2000 on personification and increased stereotypes; @heath_emotional_2001 on the role of disgust; @maxwell_remembering_1936 on incoherent stories; @mesoudi_bias_2006 for the role of social information].

-Two larger and more homogeneous sets of utterances were also reconstituted and finally used in Experiments 2 and 3.
+Two larger and more homogeneous sets of utterances were reconstituted and finally used in Experiments 2 and 3.
 First, a set of movie quotes provided by @danescu-niculescu-mizil_you_2012.
 This data set contains about 2200 pairs of quotes extracted from 1000 movie scripts;
 each pair is made of a quote that was marked as memorable by users of the Internet Movie Database, coupled with the closest quote in the same movie script that is spoken by the same character, has the same number of words, but is not marked as memorable on the Internet Movie Database.